MetaMask/metamask-docs/snaps/reference/jest.md

 ### `onHomePage`

-The `onHomePage` function can be used to request the home page of the snap.
-It takes no arguments, and returns a promise that resolves to the response from the [`onHomePage`](entry-points#onhomepage) function.
+Requests the home page of the Snap.
+It takes no arguments, and returns a promise that resolves to the response from the [`onHomePage`](entry-points#onhomepage) entry point.

 ```js
 import { installSnap } from '@metamask/snaps-jest';